ICE family detention facilities running at 7% capacity during coronavirus pandemic

 The Trump administration says that it’s running family detention facilities at just 7% capacity during the coronavirus pandemic as it tries to prevent an outbreak.

-No illegal immigrant has contracted coronavirus in the federal government’s three family detention centers, but five new arrivals have tested positive for COVID-19, according to U.S. Immigration and Customs Enforcement.
+No illegal immigrant has contracted the coronavirus in the federal government’s three family detention centers, but five new arrivals have tested positive for COVID-19, according to U.S. Immigration and Customs Enforcement.

 That included three adults and two juveniles.
 Only one of them showed symptoms, ICE reported in filings to a federal court late Monday.